 First Midwest Bank is the principal subsidiary of First Midwest Bancorp.
-The holding company has $21 billion in assets as well as an additional $14 billion of assets under management.
-The bank maintains a branch system with approximately 100 locations throughout Illinois, Indiana, Iowa and Wisconsin.
+The holding company has $22 billion in assets as well as an additional $15 billion of assets under management.
+The bank maintains a branch system with 105 locations throughout Illinois, Indiana, Iowa and Wisconsin.
 Organized in the 1930s during the Great Depression, First Midwest Bank grew with the goal to "treat the person in the overalls and the person in the business suit the same way.”
-Today, First Midwest Bank is licensed in 48 states (it is not licensed in Alaska or Hawaii), and the little bank that started in Joliet, Illinois, has evolved into a national lender, offering more than 50 types of mortgage options, prequalifications in 30 minutes or less and closings within 30 days (or within 40 days for a refinance).
+Today, First Midwest Bank is licensed in 46 states (it is not licensed in Alaska, Hawaii, Maryland or New Jersey), and the little bank that started in Joliet, Illinois, has evolved into a national lender, offering more than 50 types of mortgage options, prequalifications in 30 minutes or less and closings within 35 days (or within 40 days for a refinance).

 Borrowers looking for an assortment of loan options, down payment assistance and the potential to save on closing costs

 - Home equity loan